Am I a Dependent or Independent Student?

 To qualify as an independent student on the FAFSA, you must meet specific criteria.
 These criteria include being born before January 1, 2001, being married (and not separated), being a graduate or professional student, being a veteran, and more.

 As an independent student, you only need to provide your personal financial information when completing the FAFSA form.
-This means that your financial aid package is assessed based solely on your own financial circumstances.
+This means that your financial aid package is assessed based solely on your financial circumstances.

 Understanding whether you are a dependent or independent student is essential for accurately completing the FAFSA and ensuring that you receive the appropriate financial aid for your situation.